nbilyk/downlevel-dts/README.md

 TypeScript 3.7 introduced the `asserts` keyword, which provides a way to indicate that a function will throw if a parameter doesn't meet a condition.
 This allows TypeScript to understand that whatever condition such a function checks must be true for the remainder of the containing scope.

-Since there is no way to model this before 3.7, such functions are downlevelled to return `void`:
+Since there is no way to model this before 3.7, such functions are down-levelled to return `void`:

 ```ts
 declare function assertIsString(val: any, msg?: string): asserts val is string;